rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: same-origin policy**

 This vulnerability should be tackled on different fronts, and primarily requires secure and well-tested software implementations.
-First, it is important that authentication-enabled **query engines do not leak sessions across different origins**.
+First, it is important that authentication-enabled query engines do not leak sessions across different origins.
 This could be achieved by scoping authentication sessions to the origin URL in which they were created, and for each document only allow sessions to be used that are contained within the scope of the document's origin.